Lefty Gunplay

-Franklin Scott Holladay, better known by his stage name Lefty Gunplay, is an American rapper.
-Born and raised in Baldwin Park, Holladay is signed to JasonMartin's label Diamond Lane Music Group, as well as OTR Records as of 2024 and has released four albums, including Rookie of the Year and Most Valuable Gangbanger.
-He gained recognition and was nominated at the 68th Annual Grammy Awards for his feature on Kendrick Lamar's GNX single "TV Off".
+Franklin Scott Holladay (born April 28, 1996), better known by his stage name Lefty Gunplay, is an American rapper.
+Born and raised in Baldwin Park, California, Holladay is signed to OTR Records and JasonMartin's Diamond Lane Music Group.
+He gained recognition and received a Grammy along with Kendrick for "Best Rap Song" at the 68th Annual Grammy Awards for his appearance on Kendrick Lamar's 2025 single "TV Off".

 Early life

 With his mother and grandmother, Holladay grew up in a mobile trailer park in Baldwin Park, California.
-His mother is Guatemalan, and his father is white, from Mississippi.
-His first encounter with music happened in elementary school when, for a talent show, he performed songs by Kanye West and 50 Cent and won.
+His mother is half Guatemalan and half Mexican, and his father is white, from Mississippi.
+His first encounter with music happened in high school when, for a talent show, he performed songs by Kanye West and 50 Cent and won.
 All through high school, Holladay played varsity-level sports like baseball, football, and basketball.
 While incarcerated for several years after high school, Holladay met the rapper Jap5 who encouraged him to pursue rapping.

 Career

 After being released from prison, Holladay pursued a career as a hip-hop artist.
 In 2023, Holladay released two singles, "Spin the Block" and "Certified Stepper.”
 Shortly afterward, in December, he was signed to OTR Records, an independent label based in Los Angeles.
 A few months later, in February 2024, he released his debut album, Rookie of the Year.
 Throughout the year, he released three more albums: Famous Gangbanger, PreSeason, and Most Valuable Gangbanger.

 In November 2024, Holladay was featured on "TV Off" by Kendrick Lamar, a single from Lamar's album GNX.
 The song charted in numerous countries and peaked in second place on the Billboard Hot 100.
 Reports indicate that the feature made streaming numbers for Holladay's entire catalog increase by 84%.
 In an interview, Holladay stated that he recorded a few other songs with Lamar during their studio sessions and stated that a deluxe version of GNX was coming.
 He additionally pushed back on Drake's decision to pursue legal action against Universal Music Group for proceeding with the release of Lamar's "Not Like Us" diss track.

-He released his sixth studio album Ghetto Heisman on 19 September 2025, with guest appearances from RJMrLA, Alemán, Waka Flocka Flame, Hit-Boy, and 03 Greedo among others.
+He signed to JasonMartin's label Diamond Lane Music Group in 2025.
+Holladay released his sixth studio album Ghetto Heisman on 19 September 2025, with guest appearances from RJMrLA, Alemán, Waka Flocka Flame, Hit-Boy, and 03 Greedo among others.